tpruvot/yaamp/README.md

 There a lot of unused code in the php branch.
 Lot come from other projects I worked on and I've been lazy to clean it up before to integrate it to yaamp.
 It's mostly based on the Yii framework which implements a lightweight MVC.

 	http://www.yiiframework.com/

-WARNINGS
-- This is beta software.
-Use at your own risks.
-- Usage of this software requires abilities with sysadmin, database admin, coin daemons, and sometimes a bit of programming.
-Running a production pool can literally be more work than a full-time job.

 Credits: